 How do you get yourself inspired?

-Who are some of your favourite fashion icons or designers?
+Who are some of your favorite artists in the field?

-What project have you worked on that you enjoyed most and why?
+What project have you worked on that you enjoyed the most and why?

 Do you use Social Media for your business?
 How has it impacted your business?